cegui/ceed-cpp/README.md

 qmake -tp vc
 ```

 You can then build it using the generated Visual Studio project files.
 QT 5.12 seems to only support x64 with MSVC 2015.
 With MSVC 2017 the x86 and x64 target is supported

 Acknowledgements
 ----------------

 - The python CEED Team and contributors for the original source code this is based off of.
+- [(OpenSSL)](https://www.openssl.org/).
+Distributed under the [(double license of the OpenSSL and SSLeay licenses)](https://www.openssl.org/source/license-openssl-ssleay.txt).
+Copyright (c) 1998-2021 The OpenSSL Project.
+Copyright (C) 1995-1998 Eric Young.